Good afternoon Australia

 Welcome to the year 2008.
 This is the age of hyper speed.
 Pills solve all kinds of problems.
 Fast!
 But it took ten years after the death of Princess Diana for the case to be finally closed.

-A series of lucky incidents set the stage for a man in Sydney to be in the right place at the right time when he had his heart attack – for example, his decision not to go to work that day.
-He has been resuscitated 29 times of this heart attack.
+A series of lucky incidents set the stage for a man in Sydney to be in the right place at the right time when he had his heart attack—for example, his decision not to go to work that day.
+He has been resuscitated 29 times.
 He now believes there is someone out there looking out for him.
 Ya think?

 Child nudity is hitting hard in Sydney.
 It started with displaying nude pictures of 13-year-olds in an art gallery.
 As policemen took them down in response to national objection, and for much longer than the set period of the exhibition, all of Australia got the chance to see those picture for free, everywhere, on prime time TV.
 Way to go Australia!

 Sydney published a story about a girl who after 20 years of separation went looking for her father, only to fall in love with him.
-They got married and – get this – they had a baby!
-It has been said more than often, that temporary insanity is a good defense, not to mention eternal insanity.
+They got married and—get this—they had a baby!
+It has been said more often than not, that temporary insanity is a good defense, not to mention eternal insanity.

 Australia is also very concerned about the Austrian girl who was held as a sex slave by her father, and gave birth to seven of his children, her siblings, her children, his grandchildren, I give up!

-A Nevia commercial for an underarm hair remover (or whitening deodorant) starts by: “what will all women want to wear in 7 days?”
+what will all women want to wear in 7 days?
 Apparently, they would want to show their underarms.
-I wonder what a bikini-line hair remover would make woman want to show.
+I wonder what a bikini-line hair remover would make women want to show.

 A belly dancer interviewed on TV says: belly dancing is meditation.
 Reminds me of el Hajjeh Fifi Abdo!

 Tanya Zayete, who was sent to Afghanistan to entertain soldiers, was accused of having sex with them.
 What is a show girl doing in Afghanistan?
-What about gay soldiers (tongue in cheek)?
+What about pervert soldiers?
+Who dances for them?